wt08/charleston_roots/planning/wksht.md

 ## Bugs/Improvements

-Make produce routes Get only
+After selecting a recipe, recipe generator has to mount twice before clearing selected item Make produce routes Get only
 Fix select/unselect buttons and produce chosen list Fix that even when new user is unique, isTaken alert still pops up!